williballenthin/EVTXtract/README.md

 10. DONE implement .get_template
 11. DONE figure out where IDs should be used --> nowhere
 12. DONE move things out of main
-13. consider writing a Q&A/wizard style interface
+13. NO consider writing a Q&A/wizard style interface
 14. DONE develop flowchart describing usage
 15. DONE for state/db file, on error, should the existing state be written out best-effort?
 16. DONE Template.get_id is broken, only returns EID
 17. DONE if project name specified, update the templatedb default
 18. DONE templatedb filename should always end in _db.json
-19. extract constraints in template DB for easy matching
+19. NO extract constraints in template DB for easy matching
-20. add status output so the user knows that something happened.
+20. DONE add status output so the user knows that something happened.
 Use print() for this, not logging
 21. DONE make substitution object/list things consistent.
 2- or 3-tuples?
 22. DONE nested template indices are incorrect. seems to be a string concat somewhere
 23. rewrite tests
+24. need a means to identify template conflicts and resolve them
+25. remove old scripts (merge template files, validate)

 Blockers: 23, 20, 9